mad1982max/CrackYour1TI/HTML_CSS_LOW.md

 The nodes in the DOM are also referred to as parents, children, and siblings, depending on their relation to other nodes.

+With the DOM, we can create and build documents, navigate their structure, and add, modify, or delete elements and content.
+Anything found in an HTML or XML document can be accessed, changed, deleted, or added using the DOM

 # 2. Explain the difference between layout, painting and compositing?

 **Layout**